2.8. Events and Subscribers

-In this chapter, you’ll learn how to handle events with subscribers.
+In this chapter, you’ll learn about Medusa's event system, and how to handle events with subscribers.

 How to Create a Subscriber?#

-For example, create the file src/subscribers/product-created.ts with the following content:
+For example, create the file src/subscribers/order-placed.ts with the following content:

 src/subscribers/product-created.ts

-• An asynchronous subscriber function that's executed whenever the associated event is triggered.
+• An asynchronous subscriber function that's executed whenever the associated event, which is order.placed is triggered.

 Test the Subscriber#